-The following chart shows the performance of the Long Index and the Short Index (each from the first full calendar month of performance after their inception) and the VIX, all through the year-ended December 2021.
+The following chart shows the performance of the Long Index and the Short Index (each from the first full calendar month of performance after their inception) and the VIX, all through February 2024.
 The Short Index has an inception date of November 22, 2019.
 The Long Index has an inception date of October 8, 2021.